named-data/ndn-tools/tools/dissect-wireshark/README.md

 - NDN packets are encapsulated in Ethernet frames with EtherType 0x8624.

+- NDN packets are encapsulated in PPP frames with protocol type 0x0077.

 ## Available dissection features

 - When UDP packet is fragmented, the dissection is performed after the full IP reassembly.